Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

 You have a Linux machine with Docker installed.
 We tested this on:
 - An Intel NUC running Ubuntu Server 20.04 LTS
-- A Raspberry PI 2,3,4 running Raspian / Raspberry Pi OS.
+- A Raspberry PI 2 and 4 running Raspian / Raspberry Pi OS.

 And you have a supported Zigbee adapter for Zigbee2MQTT.
 See [Zigbee2MQTT Docs: What do I need?](https://www.zigbee2mqtt.io/getting_started/what_do_i_need.html).
 If you have a bit of money to spend, we suggest the [Texas Instruments LAUNCHXL-CC1352P-2 Zigbee adapter](https://www.zigbee2mqtt.io/information/supported_adapters.html#texas-instruments-launchxl-cc1352p-2) because the range is better and supports way more devices.